strangeman/openvpn/README.md

   ....

 ```
-Chef run!
+Chef, run!

 * When server is up and running we can add some users to start use it.
 No moar certificate management pain

 ```
 knife openvpn user create office john